matejak/argbash/doc/guide.rst

 ``Argbash`` supports typed argument values.
 For example, you can declare that a certain argument requires an integer value, and if its value by the time of conclusion of the parsing part of the script is not of an integer type, an error is raised.
-The validator sometimes retutrns the value in a cannonical form (e.g. it may trim leading and trailing whitespaces).
+The validator sometimes returns the value in a canonical form (e.g. it may trim leading and trailing whitespaces).

 .. note::